ramalho/dialogue/README.md

 ## The Dialogue testing class

 The most complicated code here is the `Dialogue` class, designed for testing REPLs.
-Given a multi-line interactive session transcript, a `Dialogue` instance emulates user interactions by offering a `fake_input` method which can mock the `input` built-in function in Python 3.
-Monkey-patching the `input` built-in before running a REPL will feed it with fake user inputs from a session transcript.
+Given a multi-line interactive session transcript, a `Dialogue` instance emulates user interactions by offering a `fake_input` method which can replace the `input` built-in function in Python 3.

-Each time the REPL calls `input`, the `fake_input` mock will print a prompt and a fake user input, then return the same user input string to the REPL for processing.
+Each of the REPLs here takes an input function as an optional argument, defaulting to `input`.
+To test, invoke the REPL with a `fake_input` method bound to a `Dialogue` instance.
+This method will print a prompt and a fake user input, then return the same user input string to the REPL for processing.

 The `Dialogue.session` instance attribute holds a multi-line string with all the prompts, user inputs and the outputs expected from the REPL under test.
+This is used to `assert` the test case.

 See the `dialogue_test.py` module for two simple REPLs that exercise the `Dialogue` class.